egenc/balio-case-study/README.md

 curl -X PUT "http://127.0.0.1:8000/modify_email_cadence/1" -H "Content-Type: application/json" -d "{\"timing\": \"Every Tuesday\", \"template\": \"Hello, this is an updated weekly email...\"}"
 ```

+:x: Please try with different format and it will throw an error.

+:umbrella:

 ## How to View the Database
 You can view the contents of the database using various methods such as: